 This preserve includes a model aircraft field.
 Please note, while model aircraft and/or drones are permitted in the specific area referenced, they are not allowed outside of this area.
 The only other preserve locations where model aircraft and/or drones are permitted in the Kane County forest preserves are sections of Freeman Kame-Meagher Forest Preserve and Hampshire Forest Preserve.

 The preserve is designated as an off-leash dog area, but a portion of the preserve is off-limits for dogs.
 This restricted-use area is set aside for wildlife habitat protection.
 Please follow all Rules and Regulations regarding use of these areas.

 - Model Aircraft Fields

 - Off-Leash Dog Areas

 Aurora West Forest Preserve, a 715-acre property, was part of the historical “Sugar Grove” in the early years of Kane County.
-Much of the land was plowed for row crop agriculture in the late 19th and early 20th centuries, but some timber was left standing.
+Much of the land was plowed for row-crop agriculture in the late 19th and early 20th centuries, but some timber was left standing.
 The majority of the area remained in agriculture until the District purchased the initial 117 acres in 1977.
 Another 64 acres were obtained by 2000, and with the assistance of an acquisition grant, an additional 351 acres were added in 2000.
-The final 205 acres were acquired in 2005.
+The latest 205 acres were acquired in 2005.